tivins/baz/docs/framework.md

 ### Deven

-Deven is a dockerized LAMP environment.
+Deven is a dockerized Apache/MariaDB/PHP8.2+ environment.

+Ping me for more information about it.

 ----